 So should you submit a sitemap to Google?

-3 Reasons You Should Not Submit Your Sitemap
+The Reason You Shouldn’t Submit Your Sitemap

 If your site has indexing problems (poor navigation, poor internal linking, Flash, Ajax) it could cover these problems.
 You need to know a websites weakness so that you can fix it.

-So basically if you have a well designed site that is engineered well, has good internal linking and inbound links you should not need to submit a Sitemap.
+So basically if you have a well-designed site that is engineered well, has good internal linking and inbound links you should not need to submit a sitemap.

 When should you submit your sitemap to Google?